-Jonathan Fannin is a Professor in the Department of Civil Engineering.
-He obtained a B.Sc.
+Jonathan Fannin received a B.Sc.
 (Civil Engineering) from the Queen’s University of Belfast, and a D. Phil.
-(Geotechnical Engineering) from the University of Oxford for studies on geosynthetics for soil stabilisation.
-Thereafter, he joined the Norwegian Geotechnical Institute, Foundation Engineering Section.
-He moved to the University of British Columbia, joining the faculty in 1989, and attaining promotion to Full Professor in 2001.
-Dr. Fannin is the recipient of many national and international awards, including the 4th International Geosynthetics Society (IGS) Award for contributions of laboratory and field research to engineering practice, a CGS Quigley Award for the best paper in the Canadian Geotechnical Journal, a Karl Terzaghi Fellowship from the Norwegian Geotechnical Institute and most recently, a Distinguished Visiting Fellow award from the U.K. Royal Academy of Engineering.
-His professional service has included Chair of the Canadian Geotechnical Society (CGS) Geosynthetics Division, Board Member of the North American Geosynthetics Society, and Associate Editor of the Canadian Geotechnical Journal.
+(Geotechnical Engineering) from the University of Oxford.
+He worked at the Norwegian Geotechnical Institute, before joining the University of British Columbia in 1989, and receiving promotion to Full Professor in 2001.
+Dr. Fannin is the recipient of many national and international research awards, including the 4th International Geosynthetics Society (IGS) Award for contributions of laboratory and field research to engineering practice, a CGS Quigley Award for the best paper in the Canadian Geotechnical Journal, a Karl Terzaghi Fellowship from the Norwegian Geotechnical Institute and more recently, a Distinguished Visiting Fellow award from the U.K. Royal Academy of Engineering.
+His professional service has included Chair of the Canadian Geotechnical Society (CGS) Geosynthetics Division, Board Member of the North American Geosynthetics Society, Associate Editor of the Canadian Geotechnical Journal, and he is currently a Panel Member on the editorial board of Geotechnique Letters.
 He became a Fellow of the Engineering Institute of Canada in 2013.

-Shear wave velocity for the detection of fines loss in soils, internal erosion in earth dams, seepage-induced instability in gap-graded soils, grain shape and the strength of sands, filtration compatibility of woven and nonwoven geotextiles, pullout resistance of geogrids in static and dynamic loading, debris flow travel distance on steep mountainous terrain, slope stability in engineering practice.
+Micromechanics of internal erosion; triaxial-permeability testing; shear wave velocity for the detection of fines loss in soils; internal erosion in earth dams; grain shape and the strength of sands; geosynthetics; debris flow travel distance on steep mountainous terrain; slope stability in engineering practice.